Unplugging the Camera To Boost Creative Energy — 2 Years Video-Free

 Video is detrimental to the creative process.

 Our brains can unconsciously process 11 million pieces of information per second.
 Our conscious minds, on the other hand, can only handle about 40 pieces per second.
 That’s a LOT coming at us — no wonder so many people find themselves feeling scattered and exhausted.
 We can consciously process only so much.
-And then you add back-to-back zoom meetings to the mix.
+And then you add back-to-back Zoom meetings to the mix.

 So what happens to the rest of all that information?
 That’s left to your unconscious mind to process.
 The part of your brain that you’re not aware of but is running the show behind the scenes.